mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/PagerDuty-Escalation-Policies-Microsoft-graph-connector.md

 ### Sync

-PagerDuty Escalation Policies Microsoft Graph connector only supports full crawl.
+The PagerDuty Escalation Policies Microsoft Graph connector only supports full crawl.
 The default schedule of the full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

 ## Troubleshooting